 If you are preparing soft copies, you may use the Microsoft Word version of this Checklist.
 Page numbers must still be inserted on individual soft copy documents for easy reference during the trial.

 Other instructions (e.g. on exchange and submission of the documents) are found in other Attachments.

+Any document not in the English language must be professionally translated before submission to court.

+Please ensure that you review this checklist carefully when submitting your documents.
+Please note that after you have submitted your documents, no further witnesses, affidavits or evidence will be allowed except with the permission of the Hearing Judge